subatomicglue/maggen/README.md

 Ideas?
 Discussion?
 Edits?
 Post them in the [Issue tracker](https://github.com/subatomicglue/maggen/issues) here, or submit a [Pull Request](https://github.com/subatomicglue/maggen/pulls) with your changes!

-## Future Work

-* Calculator tools for how parameters relate to power generated:  (# windings, wire thickness, magnet dimensions / strength / number, speeds, force).
-* Document some methods of rotor attachment to axel: set-screw collar, etc.
-* 3D vis of the cell (or at least a side view), for thickness & air-gap design as a parameter input

 ## Resources for Learning

 * [Magnax - Wind](https://www.magnax.com/wind)